 I agree to hold in confidence any incidents and/or information regarding clients classmates, and instructors.

-Ctudent Signature

 Student Signature

 Date

 Instructor Initials

-After this form has been signed and dated, it is place file. d in the student's program
+After this form has been signed and dated, it is placed in the student's program file.

 RELEASE OF LIABILITY